grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/03 expect.md

 excerpt: "Functional testing and specifying robust expectations with k6"
 ---

-The `expect` module is a JavaScript library that simplifies specifying expecatation about the responses from the target system.
+The `expect` module is a JavaScript library that simplifies specifying expectations about the responses from the target system.
 The design of the `expect` library was inspired by ava, Jest and Jasmine.
 If you already know one of these frameworks, using this library should be very simple.

 This library is especially useful for:
  - Functional testing, where many asserts are needed